 Sesame and seed allergies are on the rise, but many still find them unusual.
 It’s important that your family, friends, child’s coaches and teachers all know about the sesame or other seed allergy.
 Most people who care about your child will want to help out, although they might forget from time-to-time and offer foods that he or she can’t eat.
 That’s to be expected.

 The concept of “tell, show, do” is a good one for building awareness.
-You can tell people about the allergy, and even print out a brochure about sesame that’s available from Health Canada.
-You can show them the auto-injector (and how it’s used) and the MedicAlert bracelet, or print off information about sesame allergy.
+You can tell people about the allergy, and even print out a handout about sesame that’s available from Canada’s health agency, Health Canada.
+You can show them the auto-injector and how it’s used, and the child’s medical identification bracelet.

-Make sure you fill out all the necessary anaphylaxis emergency plan form with photo for your child.
+Make sure you fill out all the necessary food allergy and anaphylaxis emergency plan form with photo for your child.
 Provide an auto-injector, and meet with teachers to discuss allergies and your strategy.

 Make it your goal to build support and create a safe circle around you.
 Be helpful: Do volunteer to bring sesame and seed alternative foods to group parties: such as the buns without sesame or bring eggplant dip instead of hummus dip which often uses ground sesame.
 This helps you continue to fit in, and assists those who may be nervous about feeding your child.